mozaik-association/mozaik/docs/7Petition_module.md

 !!! example

-    I want that only people from the Antwerp instance can access the petition.
+    I only want users related to the instance of Antwerp (and parent instances) to access the petition.

 <figure markdown>
 ![screenshot 39](img/screen39.png)